My Financial Independence Plan

 Our Financial Independence Plan is designed around flexibility – so should yours

-At the end of the day, I can’t tell you if you really need $50,000 per year, $75,000 per year and much more to meet your retirement needs and wants.
+At the end of the day, I can’t really tell you what your retirement number must be.

-I can tell you that any decent retirement plan starts with cashflow projections about how much you intend to spend, when, and where that money must come from.
-Such projections must also include base spending needs but also buffer to account for contingencies or infrequent but potentially major capital outlays like newer cars, new roofs or other major home maintenance every 10-20 years.
+I can tell you that any decent retirement plan starts with cashflow projections.
+Such projections must include base spending but money to account for contingencies or infrequent but potentially major capital outlays like newer cars, new roofs or other major home maintenance expenses every 10-20 years.

 As I wrap up this FI plan, I’ll leave you with some quotes directly from our document: